Saniya2701/SkillNest-frontend/README.md

-SkillNest Frontend
+🚀 SkillNest Frontend

-SkillNest is a modern EdTech learning platform that enables instructors to create and publish courses while allowing students to explore, purchase, and learn from those courses through an intuitive dashboard interface.
+SkillNest is a modern EdTech learning platform that allows instructors to create and publish courses while enabling students to explore, enroll, and learn through an interactive dashboard.

-This repository contains the frontend application of SkillNest built using modern web technologies to deliver a fast, responsive, and interactive learning experience.
+This repository contains the frontend application of SkillNest built with modern web technologies to deliver a fast, responsive, and scalable learning experience.

-The frontend communicates with the SkillNest backend APIs to manage authentication, course browsing, course creation, student enrollments, and user dashboards.
+The frontend communicates with the backend APIs to handle authentication, course browsing, course creation, dashboards, and user interactions.

-Live Demo
+🌐 Live Demo

-Frontend Deployment:
+🔗 Frontend Deployment

 https://skill-nest-frontend-eight.vercel.app

-Deployed using
+🚀 Deployed using Vercel

-Vercel

-Table of Contents
+📌 Table of Contents

 Project Overview